- Add Picture/Article

 1) In order to compete at the Championship Show and/or accrue points towards GSDHJA Year End Awards, RIDERS, OWNERS (if different than riders) and RIDER’S TRAINER must be members in good standing.

 2) In order to compete at the Championship Show in any GSDHJA Medal Finals, rider must have earned at least 6 points in that class during the current show season (see Points page under Medals).

 3) In order to compete at the Championship Show in any hunter, jumper and/or equitation class horse/rider must have earned at least one point in that division during the current show season.
 By division we mean all of Short Stirrup, or all of Green Riders, so if you earned a point in Short Stirrup Hunters O/F then you are automatically qualified to ride in ALL the classes of the Short Stirrup division (i.e. SS u/s, SS Eq O/F, SS Eq flat).

 ‘A’ Circuit Riders and Horses

-IF riders* and/or horses* also compete on the “A” circuit, they must meet ONE of the following 2 conditions in order to compete at the championship show:
+IF riders*/horses** also compete on the “A” circuit, they must meet ONE of the following 2 conditions in order to compete at the championship show:

-- Have competed in at least four (4) GSDHJA recognized shows during the current show season OR
+- Have competed in at least THREE (3) GSDHJA recognized shows during the current show season OR

-- Have competed in a great number of GSDHJA recognized county shows than “A” circuit shows.
+- Have competed in an EQUAL number of GSDHJA recognized county shows as “A” circuit shows.

-*Riders must meet this requirement in order to compete in any equitation class, medal finals, and/or classes that year end points are assigned to the rider (walk trot – green rider).
+*Riders must meet this requirement in order to compete in any equitation class, medal finals, and/or classes that year end points are assigned to the rider (walk trot through green rider).

-*Horses must meet this requirement in order to compete in any Hunter or Jumper class (except walk/trot-green rider) including the Mini Prix, Hunter Derbies and other spotlight/stakes classes.
+**Horses must meet this requirement in order to compete in any Hunter or Jumper class (except walk/trot through green rider) including the Mini Prix, Hunter Derbies and other spotlight/stakes classes.